shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### An "incorrect email or password" error is shown when pressing the login button in the SSO form

-This reveals a problem in oxAuth, not Casa itself.
-It might be a problem with a *casa* custom interception script.
+This reveals a problem in execution of *casa* custom script.
 Check if `oxauth_script.log` is showing an error related to the authentication method in question.

 If you cannot diagnose the issue, please use the [support forum](https://support.gluu.org) to ask for help.

 ### An "Unauthorized access" error is shown when accessing the application

-This is caused by an unauthorized access attempt (e.g. users requesting URLs without ever logging in).
+This is caused by an unauthorized access attempt (e.g. users requesting URLs without ever logging in or after session has expired).

 ### "An error occurred during authorization step" is shown when accessing the application